blinkers2/blinkers2/README.md

 <h2 align="center">About My Project: CheckedApp</h2>

 <p align="center">
-  I recently completed a web application project, <strong>CheckedApp</strong>, in collaboration with two other developers.
+  I recently completed a web application project - now learning on it how to deploy it on Azure - https://checkedappfront.azurewebsites.net/ , <strong>CheckedApp</strong>, in collaboration with two other developers.
 My primary role focused on backend development, where I was tasked with implementing essential features such as:
   <ul>
     <li><strong>Identity</strong> for user management,</li>
     <li><strong>Entity Framework</strong> for data access,</li>